shannaya2145/solutions_repo/docs/1 Physics/2 Gravity/Problem_1.md

 This holds for planets, comets, and binary stars, with $a$ as the average distance.
 The simulation could be extended by parameterizing elliptical paths.

 ## Conclusion
-Kepler’s Third Law elegantly ties orbital period to radius, validated by both theory and simulation.
-Its applications span from lunar orbits to exoplanet discovery, with extensions to elliptical orbits broadening its scope.
+Kepler’s Third Law elegantly connects the orbital period to the radius, supported by both theory and simulation.
+Its applications range from lunar orbits to exoplanet discovery, with extensions to elliptical orbits expanding its scope.